-- Children who depend on life-sustaining equipment must be attached to it at all times.
-It is extremely difficult to lift children who depend on this equipment in and out of car seats and there is a significant risk that they can be accidentally disconnected.
-For example, a child with a complex condition who is on high level ventilation must have the following equipment at all times: - A ventilator which is attached to them. - A spare ventilator nearby which includes a back-up battery. - A monitor to measure the child's oxygen saturation which provides alarms and vital monitoring. - An oxygen supply and mask in case the child suddenly collapses. - A tracheotomy emergency bag including spare tubes; this is vital in case one of the tubes in use becomes blocked, a scenario which can have catastrophic consequences for the child. - Disability living allowance (DLA) is available to all families who incur extra costs as a result of meeting the additional care and/or mobility needs of a disabled child. - However, children can only receive the higher rate mobility component of DLA from three years of age and the lower rate mobility component from five years of age.
-This is predicated on the views of medical advisors, who advised DWP that the majority of children could walk at the age of 21⁄2 and so by the age of 3 it was realistically possible in the majority of cases to make an informed decision as to whether an inability to walk was the result of disability.15 - Motability has piloted a scheme to help children under the age of three who are not eligible for the mobility component of child disability living allowance but who rely on bulky medical equipment. - Together for Short Lives is delighted that Family Fund and Motability piloted the scheme, which has helped some babies and young children under the age of three and their families access the specialist vehicles they needed to leave home or hospital.
-We are also pleased that an extended Family Fund Mobility Support pilot scheme, provided by Family Fund and Motability, is available to help families raising a disabled or seriously ill child under three years old meet their mobility needs16.
-However, we note that the scheme is only open to families who meet Family Fund eligibility criteria (including income criteria).
+- A tracheotomy emergency bag including spare tubes; this is vital in case one of the tubes in use becomes blocked, a scenario which can have catastrophic consequences for the child. - Disability living allowance (DLA) is available to all families who incur extra costs as a result of meeting the additional care and/or mobility needs of a disabled child. - However, children can only receive the higher rate mobility component of DLA from three years of age and the lower rate mobility component from five years of age.
+This is predicated on the views of medical advisors, who advised DWP that the majority of children could walk at the age of 21⁄2 and so by the age of 3 it was realistically possible in the majority of cases to make an informed decision as to whether an inability to walk was the result of disability. - Motability has piloted a scheme to help children under the age of three who are not eligible for the mobility component of child disability living allowance but who rely on bulky medical equipment. - Together for Short Lives is delighted that Family Fund and Motability piloted the scheme, which has helped some babies and young children under the age of three and their families access the specialist vehicles they needed to leave home or hospital.
+We are also pleased that an extended Family Fund Mobility Support pilot scheme, provided by Family Fund and Motability, is available to help families raising a disabled or seriously ill child under three years old meet their mobility needs.
+However, we note that the scheme is only open to families who meet Family Fund eligibility criteria (including income criteria). - In November 2020, the Social Security Advisory Committee published a report of its study into the use of public funds in supporting the mobility needs of disabled people.
+The committee recommended that DWP consider extending the higher rate DLA mobility component to children under the age of three.
+The relevant passages are on pages 8 and 9 of the report.